bparanj/crystal/security/linux/sda.md

 ## sda

 In Debian, `/dev/sda` represents the first SCSI (or SATA) disk drive on your system.
-Here's a bit more detail:

 ### **Understanding `/dev/sda`**
 - **Device Naming**: The naming convention `/dev/sda` is used for the first disk, `/dev/sdb` for the second, and so on.